pauldijou/elm-kernel-helpers/README.md

 }
 ```

-**task.fromPromise(promise: Promise): Task**
+**task.fromPromise(promise: Promise | Function): Task**

 > Create a task from a JavaScript `Promise`.
 If the promise succeed, the task will succeed, otherwise, both will fail.
+If you pass a `function`, it will be called when the task is actually started and should return a `Promise` (which will be wrapped as a task)

 ```javascript
 var helpers = _pauldijou$elm_kernel_helpers$Native_Kernel_Helpers